vitessio/website/content/en/docs/14.0/user-guides/migration/cutover.md

 If the VReplication of changes from the sourcekeyspace to the targetkeyspace are lagging (possibly because of high write rate to the source keyspace), the SwitchWrites operation may fail.
 This is because as part of SwitchWrites, traffic is paused, and Vitess then waits a short amount of time for the targetkeyspace shards to catch up to the point(s) where the sourcekeyspace shard(s) were stopped.
 If this does not happen within that timeout period, the SwitchWrites will fail.
-The default for this wait period is 30 seconds;  and can be adjusted upwards or downwards by passing the -timeout flag to the SwitchWrites command.
+The default for this wait period is 30 seconds;  and can be adjusted upwards or downwards by passing the --timeout flag to the SwitchWrites command.

 {{< info >}}
 Note that the above limitation does not apply to SwitchReads, since replica/rdonly instances are assumed to lag anyway.
 You should accordingly manually validate that the replica lag is within acceptable limits for your purposes before you run SwitchReads.
 You can do this by inspecting the MaxVReplicationLag value in the Workflow … show output (cf. above).
 This value represents the maximum lag, in seconds, of the underlying streams.